certeu/morio/docs/docs/guides/contributors/docs/readme.md

 The difference is that jargon does not warrant or require its own dedicated documentation page.

-The following rules can guide you when deciding whether you should create a jargon term, add a terminology page, or do take no action.
+The following rules can guide you when deciding whether you should create a jargon term, add a terminology page, or take no action.

- 1. Can someone who is new to Morio be expected to know this?
+ 1. Is someone new to Morio expected to know this?
  2. Would a simple Google search explain this?
  3. Does this warrant its own documentation page?